Executive privilege: Trump administration

 While investigating claims of Russian interference in the 2016 presidential election, the Senate Intelligence Committee subpoenaed former FBI Director James Comey to testify.
 Comey was fired several weeks before being subpoenaed but had appeared before the committee once before in March while still serving as director.
 Less than a week before the scheduled hearing, it was reported that President Trump was considering invoking executive privilege to prevent Comey's testimony.
 According to attorney Page Pate, it seemed unlikely that executive privilege would be applicable, as Trump had publicly spoken about the encounters in question multiple times.

 Sarah Huckabee Sanders, a White House spokesperson, released a statement on June 5: "The president's power to assert executive privilege is very well-established.
 However, to facilitate a swift and thorough examination of the facts sought by the Senate Intelligence Committee, President Trump will not assert executive privilege regarding James Comey's scheduled testimony."

 On May 8, 2019, Trump asserted executive privilege regarding the entire Mueller report at the attorney general's request.
 According to The New York Times, this was Trump's "first use of the secrecy powers as president".

 On June 12, 2019, Trump asserted executive privilege over documents related to adding a citizenship question to the 2020 census.
 This was in response to a subpoena from the House of Representatives leading up to their impending vote over whether to hold Wilbur Ross and Attorney General William Barr in contempt of Congress over the census question.

 Trump invoked the privilege against the House Judiciary Committee: In re: Don McGahn U.S. District Judge Ketanji Brown Jackson ruled against the President, but an appellate court overruled Jackson.

 Congress's ability to subpoena the president's tax returns was the subject of the federal court case Trump v.
 Mazars USA, LLP.
 However, the Supreme Court ruled in 2020 that this case raised questions of separation of powers rather than executive privilege.
 It said Congress needed a legislative reason to request the documents rather than conducting a criminal investigation, which is a power of the executive branch.

+Biden administration

+On May 16th, 2024, Biden asserted executive privilege over tapes of interviews from the special counsel report into his mishandling of classified documents.
+This came as Republicans in the House of Representatives were considering a contempt motion for Attorney General Merrick Garland, who had refused a congressional subpoena to turn over the tapes.